-NPP parliamentary candidate labels Dormaa East MP as a failure
+NPP Parliamentary Candidate labels Dormaa East MP as a failure

-New Patriotic Party (NPP) parliamentary candidate, Kwabena Sarfo Sarfo-Kantankah, has taken a swipe at Paul Twum Barima, the incumbent Member of Parliament for the Dormaa East Constituency.
+2020 New Patriotic Party Parliamentary Candidate, Professor Kwabena Sarfo Sarfo-Kantanka, has taken a swipe at Paul Twum Barima, the incumbent Member of Parliament for the Dormaa East Constituency.

 He has thus urged his constituents in the Dormaa East Constituency, particularly those in the NPP, to reject the incumbent MP because he has the leadership qualities to develop the area.